FerretDB/FerretDB/website/blog/2024-08-19-otel-context-propagation-in-ferretdb.md

 }
 ```

-The strings `traceID` and `spanID` are hex-encoded strings that represent the corresponding trace and span identifiers.

 Using this approach, it's relatively easy to visualize client's requests to FerretDB showing them as part of the original client trace.

 However, there are some limitations.